 As you build work experience, you can advance into positions like senior program manager, consultant, and dean.
-To occupy the highest level of university leadership, you need to obtain doctoral credentials.
-Luckily, higher education institutions routinely provide free or greatly reduced tuition to employees, allowing you to earn your Ph.D. or Ed.D. at minimal personal cost.
+For the most advanced positions, you need a doctoral degree.
+Many higher education institutions provide free or greatly reduced tuition to employees, allowing you to earn your Ph.D. or Ed.D. at a discount.

 Bachelor's Degree in Higher Education

 For example, students who want to work as HR coordinators typically pursue degrees in business administration with a concentration in human resources.
 They take classes like employment and labor law, performance appraisal, and compensations and benefits.

 - Administrative Services Manager

 Administrative services managers coordinate maintenance and daily office activities like mail distribution and bookkeeping.
 They hire, train, and supervise office staff and establish goals for their departments.
 Administrative managers work with other leaders at an organization to develop and enforce organizational policies.
 These professionals also ensure that their organization's operations meet industry and government regulations.